Vocal Cord Paralysis/ Paresis

 Vocal cords are a pair of tissue folds in the throat that vibrate to produce the sound of your voice.

-Vocal cord paralysis occurs when nerve impulses to the voice box (larynx) are totally disrupted.
+Vocal cord paralysis occurs when nerve impulses to the voice box (larynx) are completely disrupted.
+It can affect one’s ability to speak and breathe.
 If there is partial disruption of the nerve, then the condition is referred to as vocal cord paresis.
-The result, in either case, is a weakened voice that sounds breathy and tires easily.
+The result is a weakened voice that sounds breathy and tires easily.

 Vocal cord paralysis not only prevents you from emitting normal vocal sounds but it can also create challenges while swallowing.
 Since vocal cords sit atop the trachea (windpipe), they fold closed when ingesting food, drink, and mouth saliva.
 If either or both of the folds don’t close all the way, food, drink, or saliva will “go down the wrong pipe” and cause choking, coughing, and gasping.

 Vocal cord paralysis does not discriminate.
 It can affect males and females of any age, from birth to old age.

 There are many causes of vocal cord paralysis: